mlimberg/BYOBackend/api-documentation/endpoints/senators/get api_v1_senators.md

     GET senators

 ## Description
-IF no query parameter is defined, it will return ALL senators.
+* Return all senators unless a query parameter is defined

 ## Parameters
 * To get all republican senators add: